Band Camp has provided students a space to study music over the summer since 1989.

 Nick Rail Summer Band Camp

-This well-established four week program provides students ages 9-13 an opportunity to continue their musical learning in the summer.
-The camp is directed by educator and performer Jocelyn Tipple and is staffed by a host of professional musicians.
+This well-established four-week program provides students entering 4-9th grade an opportunity to continue their musical learning in the summer.
+This year we welcome a new director, local music educator Liz Caruso, and the teaching staff is a mix of professional musicians and educators.
 Camp includes concert band as well as sectional instruction and ends with a performance so the students can show their family and friends what they’ve accomplished.
 Students of all ability levels are welcome to attend (Yes, even beginners!)
 Don’t miss this fun opportunity to continue your student’s musical training!
-You can either register online or print a registration form.
-You can mail or deliver your registration form ($125 per student) and check to Santa Barbara Education Foundation, 1330 State Street Suite 201, Santa Barbara, CA. To print out the form click here, Registration Form 2018.
-If you are in need of a scholarship, DO NOT pay online.
-Please download the form and send in the mail or bring by the office, indicate on the form you are in need of financial assistance.
-For full tuition, fill out online registration, coming soon.
+Please inquire if your student is in need of a scholarship.

 Class 1 BEGINNING (8am to 9am) is for the complete beginner who has never ever played before.
 It is split into groups for flute, clarinet, sax, trumpet and trombone with specialists for each section.

-Class 2 INTERMEDIATE (8am to 10am) is for the beginning student who has one to two years experience.
-The first hour is combined concert band under the direction of Ms. Tipple; the second hour is split into groups according to instrument type, with specialists helping each section.
+Class 2 INTERMEDIATE (8am to 10am) is for the beginning student who has one to two years of experience.
+The first hour is a combined concert band under the direction of Ms. Caruso; the second hour is split into groups according to instrument type, with specialists helping each section.

-Class 3 ADVANCED (10am to noon) is for the student with more than two years experience.
-The first hour is sectionals and the second one is concert band with Ms. Tipple.
+Class 3 ADVANCED (10am to noon) is for a student with more than two years’ experience.
+The first hour is sectionals and the second one is concert band with Ms. Caruso.

-Important Note: The first day of class, June 18th, is for registration, orientation and audition.
+Important Note: The first day of class is for registration, orientation, and audition.

 ¡Apúntenlo en el calendario y asegúrense de incluir esta clase popular como parte de sus planes para el verano!
-El campamento es dirigido por Jocelyn Tipple y atendido por una gran cantidad de músicos profesionales.
-Las clases se llevan a cabo los martes y jueves durante cuatro semanas en la iglesia First Methodist, 305 E Anapamu con Garden en Santa Barbara, a partir del 18 de junio y terminará con un concierto el 12 de julio.
+El campamento es dirigido por D Liz Caruso y atendido por una gran cantidad de músicos profesionales.
+Las clases se llevan a cabo los martes y jueves durante cuatro semanas en la iglesia

 Clase 1 PRINCIPIANTE (8 a.m. – 9 a.m.) es para el principiante que nunca ha tocado un instrumento antes.
 Se divide solamente en grupos de flauta, clarinete, saxofón, trompeta y trombón con especialistas para cada sección.